Tony George

 Anton Hulman "Tony" George (born December 30, 1959) is the former Chairman, President, and CEO of the Indianapolis Motor Speedway and Hulman & Company, serving from 1989 to 2009.
 He was also formerly on the Board of Directors of both entities.
-He founded the Indy Racing League and co-owned Vision Racing.
-He is known by many fans as the man who ruined Indy Car racing.
+He founded the Indy Racing League and co-owned Vision Racing and currently co-owns Ed Carpenter Racing.

-Tony George's grandfather, Tony Hulman purchased the Indianapolis Motor Speedway at the end of World War II.
+George is the grandson of Tony Hulman, who purchased the Indianapolis Motor Speedway at the end of World War II, and Mary Fendrich Hulman.
+He is the son of Mari Hulman George.
 George is a former driver, having competed in the 1989 Indy Lights championship, finishing 12th in points and capturing 5 top-tens.
-His mother (Tony Hulman's daughter), Mari Hulman George (1934–2018), formerly served as the speedway's Chairman and delivers its famed "ladies and gentlemen, start your engines" public address before every Indianapolis 500 from 1997–2015 and the Brickyard 400 from 1997, 1999–2015.
-He delivered the command for the 2017–2019 Indy 500s.

 Indianapolis Motor Speedway Leadership

 Tony George became president and CEO of the Indianapolis Motor Speedway Corporation after the death of Joe Cloutier in 1989.

 During his first few years as Speedway head, he oversaw new projects such as an infield road-circuit, Tower Terrace Suites, pit lane reconstruction (including the addition of a warm-up lane requested by many influential Speedway alumni), and a control tower.

 Before George's arrival, the Indianapolis Motor Speedway (or "the Speedway") traditionally had only one race: the Indianapolis 500.
 He changed that with the announcement that a NASCAR race would be held at the Speedway.
 The Brickyard 400 made its debut on August 6, 1994, with Jeff Gordon taking the checkered flag.
 Many Indianapolis purists despise stock car racing at the most famous circuit in North American open-wheel lore.
 Some fans believe the configuration of the Indianapolis Motor Speedway, as well as the diamond cutting of the track surface makes it a poor facility for stock car racing, traditionally exhibited on high banked ovals.

 In 1998, the IROC series came to the track, to little fanfare, and less success.

 Later, George helped bring Formula One back to the U.S. with the United States Grand Prix held at the Speedway in 2000.
 This project involved building a road course inside the oval.
 The inaugural event in 2000 set an F1 attendance record.
 Controversy surrounded the 2005 United States Grand Prix, where only 6 of the 20 cars took the green due to problems with Michelin tires, which likely damaged the reputation of the event and the F1 in general in the American market.
 Michael Schumacher became the first driver to win five races at the Indianapolis Motor Speedway by winning the 2006 race on July 2.
 Lewis Hamilton won the 2007 event, which turned out to be the last running.
 George and Formula 1 boss Bernie Ecclestone could not reach an agreement to continue the US Grand Prix at the Brickyard for 2008 and beyond.